Tackling soaring energy bills, Spain to cap gas price, utilities' profits | Headlines

 Tackling soaring energy bills, Spain to cap gas price, utilities' profits

-With voracious demand for natural gas accounting for much of the recent increase in European power prices that have stoked inflation, Spain will limit regulated price increases for the fuel at 4.4% in the third quarter, compared with forecasts for a 28% hike.
-The left-wing coalition government has been under pressure from the opposition and civil society organisations to reduce electricity bills.

-Spain's cabinet passed a suite of emergency measures on Tuesday to reduce sky-high consumer energy bills that will see the government recoup billions of euros in extraordinary profits from energy companies and cap increases in gas prices.
+Spain's cabinet passed emergency measures on Tuesday to reduce sky-high energy bills by redirecting billions of euros in extraordinary profits from energy companies to consumers and capping increases in gas prices.

+In the first such broad response in Europe, where wholesale prices have doubled in a year, Spain plans to limit the profits that hydropower and other renewable power generators can make from surging electricity prices.
+The government expects to channel some 2.6 billion euros ($3.1 billion) from companies to consumers in the next six months.

+Though companies will have to shoulder the higher costs while the measures remain in place, they will be reimbursed through higher tariffs later, meaning the overall cost to them will be neutral, the ministry said.
+Still, Spain's nuclear power association said the new measures would make nuclear plants financially unviable and provoke a total shutdown of the industry.

-The left-wing coalition government has been under pressure from the opposition and civil society organisations to reduce electricity bills.
+The left-wing coalition government has been under pressure from the opposition and civil society organisations to reduce electricity bills as spot prices, which make up around a third of consumer power bills, have broken records for weeks.
 Prime Minister Pedro Sanchez announced on Monday that a special electricity tax would drop to 0.5% from 5.1% until the end of the year, while a reduced VAT rate and the suspension of a 7% generation tax would be extended until January.

+Altogether, the measures will reduce government revenues by around 1.4 billion euros in 2021.
+Italy is also looking at energy sector reform to combat an expected 40% increase in retail power prices in the next quarter, Reuters reported on Tuesday.

 ($1 = 0.8472 euros)